Pope elevating 13 new cardinals in ceremony marked by COVID

 The ceremony was taking place against the backdrop of the COVID-19 pandemic, which erupted in Italy in February and has seen a resurgence this fall.
 The Vatican is under a modified lockdown, with the Vatican Museums shuttered and Francis’ public general audiences cancelled.
 Instead he holds them in private, livestreamed.

-The cardinal candidates and other who came to Rome from afar for Saturday’s service were required to undergo 10 days of Vatican-mandated quarantine at the pope’s hotel, where meals were brought to their rooms, Zoom calls provided contact with the outside and the cardinals’ new red robes were hand-delivered by Rome’s famed ecclesial tailors.
+The cardinal candidates and others who came to Rome from afar for Saturday’s service were required to undergo 10 days of Vatican-mandated quarantine at the pope’s hotel, where meals were brought to their rooms, Zoom calls provided contact with the outside and the cardinals’ new red robes were hand-delivered by Rome’s famed ecclesial tailors.

 Usually, consistories are full of parties and crowds, with days of receptions, Masses and dinners for the new cardinals and their friends.
 Usually, the consistory itself would be followed by “courtesy visits,” where the new cardinals greet well-wishers and the general public from the grandeur of their own reception rooms in the Apostolic Palace or Vatican auditorium.
 This year, there will be no courtesy visits, and each cardinal was given a 10-guest limit.